ndresgarc/custom-select-web-component/README.md

 ## TO-DO

 + `disabled` attribute should deactivate click
-+ Fire event when a news value is selected
++ Fire event when a new value is selected
++ CSS custom properties fro cs-options
++ Provide a way to customize caret